lineality/cs-computer-science-curriculum/README.md

 - systems design
 - systems engineering

+# Deployment
+#### In various areas of computer programming from traditional programming to web development to data science, 'deployment' is a crucial area.
+'Deployment' means all the formalities of getting 'the thing you made' to be actually used by the person who uses it.

 # Job Specialization Areas (for portfolio, projects, and job applications):
 - Coding For specialized hardware (Robotics)